 Spiritual Formation of a Child

-This course has a three-fold purpose: 1) to study the biblical passages relating to children in regards to spiritual development, disciplines, and participation in the family and faith community; 2) to explore faith development stages; 3) to investigate cultural trends affecting the spiritual development of children, including family systems and media.
+This course has a three-fold purpose: 1) to study the biblical passages relating to children in regards to spiritual development, disciplines, and participation in the family and faith community; 2) to explore faith development stages.

 Lucas van Boeschoten has a passion for children, small groups, spiritual formation and the church.
 His genuine love for each has granted him a variety of ministry and learning experiences.